 As a rule of thumb, allow users to quickly change any erroneous input they have made in the account section of the site.
 For example, consider the case where a user changes their home address to an incorrect one and then goes to a checkout page.
 The site in questions shouldn’t assume a user’s new address is error proof; it should read the user their new address back to them and allow them to change it at that time.
 Moreover, after this first error-proofing has occurred, that address can now be considered a safe destination for future orders.
 It’s small changes that like that make the difference between a website that “knows” it’s users and one that gives them the digital cold shoulder.

-User accounts provide a user with a “command center” from which they can administer their interactions on your site.
-When designing and planning the feature set of your user’s account, keep your users’ goals in mind.
+User accounts provide users with a “command center” from which they can administer their interactions on your site.
+When designing and planning the feature set of your user’s account, keep the users’ goals in mind.

-The following practices make your user accounts more usable:
+Looking for more?
+Here’s a list of best practices that make user accounts more usable:

 - Inline Editing

 - Reading a users account information back to them later.

 - Delete/Save/Export/Import Options